Your upgrade has arrived. Well, if you do your homework.

 An upgrade on Virgin Atlantic from economy to premium will cost roughly 17,000 miles each way and around $200 in cash.
 It’s worth checking the price difference first, since it may only be $200 more expensive without needing to use miles.

 Virgin switched to a new system of fares in economy, offering economy light, classic and delight, so only classic or delight fares can now be upgraded.
 Classic is generally very affordable though and can be good value.
-From premium economy to business, you’ll pay far fewer miles, but keep in mind that tickets booked into the (K) premium economy booking class can’t be upgraded.
+From premium economy to business, you’ll pay far fewer miles and less in surcharges too.

 Check out the best ways to use Virgin Atlantic miles for some inspiration.
 For a rundown on award rates and award ticket rules, check out our complete guide to redeeming Virgin miles.